districtr/districtr/docs/04drawing/tooltip.md

 a graphic box used for display.

-When a `Tooltip` is created by `InspectTool`, a `ToolTipContent` object, the recepient within `Tooltip` of `this.hoveredFeatures`.
+When a `Tooltip` is created by `InspectTool`, a `ToolTipContent` object, the recepient within `Tooltip` of `this.hoveredFeatures`, is also created.
 It is constructed with the following parameters.
 - `features`,
 - `columnSet`,
 - `nameColumn`,